BRAN2K/otp-token-api/README.md

 The Docker image is pushed to Dockerhub under the repository `brindocker/otp-pipeline`.
 The pipeline is configured in `.github/workflows/docker-image.yml`.

+### NektosAct

+[NektosAct or only Act](https://nektosact.com/usage/index.html), is a tool that allows you to run GitHub Actions locally.
+It is useful for testing workflows before pushing them to the repository. my.secrets file is used to store sensitive information like database credentials, API keys, etc.

 ## Notes

 ### How to Customize Token Expiration Time